Spin precession effects in the phasing formula of eccentric compact binary inspirals up to the second post-Newtonian order: Conclusions and Discussions

 In summary, our work represents an essential step toward building waveform models that simultaneously incorporate eccentricity and spin precession in a closed-form analytic framework.
 By improving both accuracy and computational efficiency, the results presented here are expected to significantly aid GW astronomy in the upcoming era of increasingly sensitive ground- and space-based detectors.

 \acknowledgments

-We are particularly grateful to Gonzalo Morras for clearing a significant number of queries during the course of this study, and Divyajyoti for assistance with the review process.
+We are particularly grateful to Gonzalo Morras for clearing a significant number of queries during the course of this study, Divyajyoti for assistance with the review process, and Kaushik Paul for assistance with the mismatch analysis.
 We thank Patricia Schmidt for useful comments and suggestions on our manuscript.
 This document has LIGO preprint number LIGO-P2500628.